Group5-secD/Cartify-e-commerce-website/README.md

 # Cartify E-commerce Website

 **Cartify** is a frontend e-commerce simulation that demonstrates mastery of core web technologies like HTML, CSS, and JavaScript.
-The project focuses on implementing key JavaScript concepts such as functions, regular expressions, and prototype-based object-oriented programming — all without relying on external frameworks or backend services.
+The project focuses on implementing key JavaScript concepts such as functions, regular expressions, and prototype based object oriented programming all without relying on external frameworks or backend services.

 ---